garbagetown/guideline/source_en/Introduction/Introduction.rst

     #. \ :doc:`../TutorialTodo/index`\
     #. \ :doc:`../ArchitectureInDetail/Validation`\

-Behavior verification environment of this document
+Tested environments of this document
 ================================================================================

-For behavior verification environment of contents that is described in this guideline, refer to "\ `Tested Environment <https://github.com/terasolunaorg/terasoluna-gfw-functionaltest/wiki/Tested-Environment>`_\" of common library functional test project.
+For tested environments of contents  described in this guideline, refer to "\ `Tested Environment <https://github.com/terasolunaorg/terasoluna-gfw-functionaltest/wiki/Tested-Environment>`_\".

 .. raw:: latex